cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-04-26-mopidy-muse.md

 ---
 layout: post
-title: "Apollo: Mopidy web client with Snapcast support"
+title: "Muse: Mopidy web client with Snapcast support"
 date: 2020-04-26
 description: Services like Mopidy and Snapcast are ideal to create a multiroom streaming audio player using devices like the RaspberryPi or android telephones.
 This posts presents a web interface that uses the state of the art web technologies and integrates nicely with Mopidy and Snapcast.
 categories: